 Northeast Corridor Line – There are disruptive rush hour, weekend and holiday restrictions for non-folding bikes

 RiverLINE Light Rail

 All stations are e-bike accessible.
-Trying to hang a typical e-bike on the bike rack could be a Feats of Strength contest for Festivus.
+Trying to hang a typical e-bike on the bike rack could be a Feats of Strength contest for Festivusand cannot hold bikes with tires wider than 2.2 inches.
 Just roll your bike on and try to stay clear of other customers.

-11 of 13 stations are e-bike accessible.
-The remaining two stations Camden City Hall and 12/13th Locust will be e-bike accessible in 2023.
+All stations are e-bike accessible.
+The last two stations Camden City Hall and 12/13th Locust opened elevator access in June 2023.

 Bike Racks on Buses

 The Sportworks DL2 Bus Bike Rack is the exclusive model for both SEPTA and NJ TRANSIT buses.
 Sportworks has a newer model of bus bike racks called Apex that can support most e-bike models We encourage SEPTA, NJ TRANSIT, and all other carriers to transition to the Apex 3 bike racks (which carry 3 bicycles instead of 2).

 According to Sportworks here are the specifications for the DL2 Bike Rack